Armagh graft to merited win over Kildare

 The Orchard County's win moves them level on seven points with table-toppers Kerry and Mayo who clash in Saturday evening's other big Division One contest in Tralee.

-Armagh endured their first defeat in this year's competition a fortnight when they were edged out by Mayo but another reverse never really looked on the cards at the Athletic Grounds.
+Armagh suffered their first defeat in this year's competition a fortnight when they were edged out by Mayo but another reverse never really looked on the cards at the Athletic Grounds.

 Kieran McGeeney, who earned plaudits for his spell in charge of Kildare between 2007 and 2013, made five late changes to his Armagh line-up but the upheaval only served to indicate the strength in the current Orchard squad.